Number of Covid-19 hospital patients in England rises to five-month high

 The rate reached 11.4 per 100,000 people over Christmas 2022.

-An estimated 35.3% of people aged 65 and over in England have now received the jab, according to the UK Health Security Agency (UKHSA).
+An estimated 35.3% of people aged 65 and over in England have now received the jab, UKHSA data shows.

 There are currently no official estimates of the prevalence of Covid-19 among the UK population, meaning hospital admissions are the only regular guide to possible changes in how the virus is circulating.